alexandrelord/Grow_Together/backend/README.md

 Example:

-- create a file in main_app called serializers.py
+- create a file in api called serializers.py
 Describes the process of going from a python object to json

 - In views.py